 Cash & Credit Card

 Having extra cash in your mini purse “just in case” is always helpful.
-You’ll never know when you’ll need to tip vendors, or there is a surprise transaction, however big or small, having cash and credit card is a “safety net.”
+You’ll never know when you’ll need to tip vendors, or there is a surprise transaction, however big or small, having cash, and a credit card is a “safety net.”

 Keep a cute mini, slim cardholder with you to hold your cash and credit card!